brianoneil/require-hapiroutes/README.md

   ];
 ```

-Or, you can just return the config object as your module (must have path and handler properties)
+Or, you can set the route object as your export (must have path and handler properties)

 Example:
 ```javascript